Senior Associate, Leasehold Enfranchisement

-Shamin joined Wallace LLP in 2013 and specialises in Leasehold Enfranchisement.
-With invaluable experience and knowledge in this niche area of law Shamin regularly deals with lease extensions and freehold enfranchisement claims that settle amicably or are determined at the First tier Tribunal or the County Courts, and has pursued matters to appeal at the Upper Tribunal, and the Court of Appeal.
+Shamin joined the highly esteemed Leasehold Enfranchisement team at Wallace in 2013.
+As an established thought-leader in this niche area of law, Shamin has acted for prominent landlords, major developers and well-known institutions across London and Oxford.
+He has handled claims determined at the First tier Tribunal and the County Courts, and has pursued matters to appeal at the Upper Tribunal and the Court of Appeal.

-He also has specialist knowledge in the Right to Manage, the Right of First Refusal under the Landlord and Tenant Act 1987 and litigation in respect of breach of residential lease covenants.
-Shamin is recommended by the independent directory Legal 500 which describes him as a “Strong associate”.
+Shamin also has specialist knowledge in the Right to Manage, the Right of First Refusal under the Landlord and Tenant Act 1987, and litigation in respect of breach of residential lease covenants.

-- Acting for one of London’s prominent Landlords in hundreds of enfranchisement cases per year.
+Acting for the Freshwater Group of Companies, one of London’s prominent Landlords in hundreds of enfranchisement cases per year.

-- Acted for major landlord’s extensive property portfolio in London and the sale of over 100 freehold ground rents, at auction, under section 5B of the Landlord and Tenant Act 1987.
+Acted for Shaw Gibbs Insolvency Practitioners, for a major landlord’s disposal of over 100 freehold ground rents, at auction, under section 5B of the Landlord and Tenant Act 1987.

-- “Highly Commended” at the 2012 Enfranchisement and Right to Manage Awards (ERMAs) for his expertise in leasehold enfranchisement law.
+“Highly Commended” at the 2012 Enfranchisement and Right to Manage Awards (ERMAs)